beckjonathan/FileBundle/Resources/doc/index.md

 ##Installation

-### Step 1: Download BeckJonathanCMSBundle using composer.
+### Step 1: Download BeckJonathanFileBundle using composer.

 Add BeckJonathanFileBundle to the file `/composer.json`: